Professor Innocent E. Chiluwa

 B.A., M.A., PhD

-(i) (critical) discourse analysis of media & digital communications – especially discourses produced by social movements, minority groups, rebel groups and terrorist organizations in the form of resistance, protests, activism or dissent in the media and the Internet; (ii) (critical) discourse analysis of online deceptive communications, particularly those associated with phishing, email financial scams and cyber-attacks; and (iii) analysis of socio-political and cultural discourses in the media and the internet, including online religion and the discourses of identity.
+(i) (critical) discourse analysis and conflict studies in media & digital communications – especially discourses produced by social movements, minority groups, rebel groups and terrorist organizations in the form of resistance, protests, activism or dissent in the media and the Internet; (ii) (critical) discourse analysis of online deceptive communications, particularly those associated with phishing, email financial scams and cyber-attacks; and (iii) analysis of socio-political and cultural discourses in the media and the internet, including online religion and the discourses of identity.

 Awards & Honours